-Sufficient bone and cartilage are preserved for structural support, and after the surgical straightening is complete, the Dr. Walton may temporarily stabilize the area with small, plastic splints, tubes or sutures.
+Sufficient bone and cartilage are preserved for structural support, and after the surgical straightening is complete, Dr. Walton may temporarily stabilize the area with small, plastic splints, tubes, or sutures.
 Incisions are closed with absorbable sutures.
 In most cases, nasal packing is not required.

 Who is a Good Candidate?